2112 Behan Road, Crystal Lake

 Prairieview Education Center serves thousands of McHenry County residents annually by offering free and low-cost nature programs, youth field trips, summer camps, and school field trips.

 Stop by throughout the year as the activities reflect the seasonal changes taking place in the environment.
-Groups of over 16 people require an educational permit.
-Please call (815) 479-5779 to secure a permit at least 14 days in advance of your visit.
+Groups of 16 people or more require an educational permit; call (815) 479-5779 to secure a permit at least 10 business days in advance of your visit.

-The Prairieview Education Center main building was once the elaborate home of Otto and Hazel Rhoades.
+Prairieview Education Center's main building was once the elaborate home of Otto and Hazel Rhoades.
 Otto was the founder and president of the former Sun Electric Company in Crystal Lake (now Snap On Tools.)
 He designed and built a state of the art 1940’s barn and a 7,500 square foot home on the property in 1945.
-McHenry County Conservation District purchased the property in 1993 and began redesigning the home to fulfill the need for an educational center in the growing southeast quadrant of the county.
+The Conservation District purchased the property in 1993 and began redesigning the home to fulfill the need for an educational center in the growing southeast quadrant of the county.

-Opened to the public in 1999, the 10,000 square foot Prairieview Education Center environmental education facility offers a variety of programs and exhibits throughout the year, for nature enthusiast of all ages.
-Outdoors, visitors can explore 6.5 miles of hiking and cross country ski trails that wind through prairie and savanna restoration to the banks of the Fox River, or enjoy a picnic overlooking the prairie.
+Opened to the public in 1999, the 10,000 square foot Prairieview Education Center environmental education facility offers a variety of programs and exhibits throughout the year for nature enthusiast of all ages.
+Visitors can also explore 6.5 miles of hiking and cross country ski trails that wind through prairie and savanna restoration to the banks of the Fox River, or enjoy a picnic overlooking the prairie.